ehn-dcc-development/hcert-testdata/README.md

 # Vaccination Proof

-This repository contains a proposal for encoding and signing proof of vaccination, as a candidate to be adapted and adopted by eHealth authorities as they seem fit.
+This repository contains a proposal for encoding and signing health certificates, as a candidate to be adapted and adopted by eHealth authorities as they seem fit.

 ## Installation